someengineering/fixinventory/docs/source/getting_started/quick_start.rst

     @UTC@ -> 2021-09-25T19:11:19Z
     [...]
     Available Commands:
-    add_job - Add job to the system.
+    jobs - Manage all jobs.
     [...]
     Available Aliases:
     match (reported) - Matches a property in the reported section.